 They have a sunrise flight every day and they also offer sunset flights on some days.

 8. Get a traditional Laos massage

 We tried the traditional Laos massage at the Riverside Sala Spa and I can only recommend this place.
-The Spa is located at a remote area inside the Riverside Boutique Resort, right next to the Nam Song River.
-The ambience of the place is very quiet and relaxing and it offers an amazing view over the mountains.
-A 60 minute long session costs 200,000 kip (22 USD) per person.
+The Spa is located in a remote area inside the Riverside Boutique Resort, right next to the Nam Song River.

 9. Have a boat ride on the Nam Song River

 Although tubing is still the most popular river activity luckily this is not your only option.
 If tubing is not your thing but you’d still like to experience the scenic views from the Nam Song River you can either go kayaking or rent a long-tail boat.

 Many tour companies offer kayak or boat rentals across the city, basically, you just need to walk around the streets and choose the one you like.
 If you don’t have the time for searching you can also ask your hotel to arrange a rental for you or you can book a guided tour online.